<–References Go to ToC AI Modules–>

 Acronym Name Definition

-PGM-AUC A-User Control Performs Actions and Process Action Requests, such as utter a speech or move its Persona (Avatar) consequent to its interactions with the User.
+PGM-AUC A-User Control Performs Actions and Process Action Requests, such as utter a speech or move its Persona (Avatar) as a result of its interactions with the User.

 PGM-CXT Context Capture Captures at least one of Text, Audio, 3D Model, and Visual, and produces Context, a representation of the User and the environment where the User is located.